edgelesssys/constellation/docs/docs/architecture/components/microservices.md

 ## JoinService

 The _JoinService_ runs as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) on each control-plane node.
-New nodes (at cluster start, or later through autoscaling) send a request to the service over [attested TLS (aTLS)](../security/attestation.md#attested-tls-atls).
+New nodes (either at cluster start or later through autoscaling) send a request to the service over [attested TLS (aTLS)](../security/attestation.md#attested-tls-atls).
+This connection is established by verifying the attestation statement of the new node, which includes the public key used for the connection.
+Afterward, the new node communicates with the JoinService as descriped in [Protocol overview](../overview.md#cluster-growth).
-The _JoinService_ verifies the new node's certificate and attestation statement.
-If attestation is successful, the new node is supplied with an encryption key from the [_KeyService_](microservices.md#keyservice) for its state disk, and a [Kubernetes bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/).

 ```mermaid
 sequenceDiagram